 The NLRB researches federal labor law and gives advice on unionized work environments.
 They administer the National Labor Relations Act, which governs how employers and labor unions work together.
 The agency protects employees’ rights to organize and choose unions to represent their needs.
 They also protect workers from unfair labor practices and you can learn about the process they follow to settle cases.

 The SBA is an independent agency that protects the interests of small businesses.
 Advocacy, an office within the SBA, is a watchdog for the Regulatory Flexibility Act (RFA).
 They communicate concerns of small businesses before Congress, the White House, federal agencies and courts, and state policymakers.
 Access numerous resources on associations, laws, and regulations through their website.

 The Employment Law Information Network is primarily a free resource for lawyers and HR personnel.
-However, it monitors the latest developments in employment law at federal and state level.
+However, it monitors the latest developments in employment law at the federal and state levels.
 Their aim is to connect people who need counsel on labor issues with professionals who know the regulations.
 They have an inclusive library of articles discussing outcomes of a range of labor issues such as benefits, discrimination, and general labor laws.